 The Redwood High School Foundation Scholarship

-If this is a scholarship you are interested in applying for
+If you are interested in applying for a RHSF scholarship,

-please read all sections, and gather all materials
+please read all sections below.
+You will need to gather all required materials

 The link for the application is at the bottom of this page.